"The goal of early childhood education should be to activate the child's own natural desire to learn." Maria Montessori

 The Montessori early childhood program was designed as a 3 year work-cycle by Dr. Maria Montessori.
 This classroom is devoted for children who are 3-4 years old (preschool age) to prepare essential social skills, emotional well-being, essential study skills, problem solving skills and self-esteem.
 The first two years of Montessori learning enables children to develop leadership skills in their third-year (Kindergarten).

-Casa Program (Over 4 years): Kindergarten
+Casa (Over 4 years): Kindergarden

 Montessori Kindergarten: Essential & Empowering

 Montessori Kindergarteners are introduced to progressively more advanced Montessori materials and sophisticated academic material.
 The third year of Montessori work is mandatory to a child who has finished 2 years of previous Montessori work to complete the third-year work.

 They experience an important period in which their previous learning from working with concrete Montessori materials begins to become permanent knowledge.
 A Montessori Kindergarten student sees and feels their personal growth as they watch others and learn information they have mastered themselves.

 Montessori Kindergarten is the culmination of the Early Childhood program.
 Children exhibit the independence, critical thinking, collaboration and leadership skills that they have been practicing during their previous years in the Montessori classroom, exercising them independently as they prepare to transition into an Elementary school.